pennlabs/infrastructure/docs/secrets/README.md

 > *How do we scope secrets?* Deployments should scoped access to secrets, which is done by specifying a `secretRef` within the yaml pointing to the name of the secret object.

 ### Github Actions
-Github Actions automatically have access to all secrets stored in the Github organization, with the exception of private repos (see [Github.md](Github.md))
+Github Actions automatically have access to all secrets stored in the Github organization, with the exception of private repos (see [Github.md](Github.md)).

 ### Developers
 Humans can update secrets in 3 ways:
-1. Change secret-related terraform & apply it (DevOps): in Vault, terraform only manages the database secrets; in Github, terraform only manages the main access keys
+1. Change secret-related Terraform & apply it (DevOps): in Vault, Terraform only manages the database secrets; in Github, Terraform only manages the main access keys.
-2. Update secrets on Vault
+2. Update secrets on Vault.
-3. Add/remove secrets on Github
+3. Add/remove secrets on Github.

+> **Note**: When using [`terraform apply`](https://www.terraform.io/cli/commands/apply), it is important to not do a global apply but [target your changes to specific resources](https://learn.hashicorp.com/tutorials/terraform/resource-targeting?in=terraform/state).

+#### How to apply Terraform changes
+For those who are new to Terraform, the steps to applying changes are:
+1. `source .env` to leading environment variables.
+2. `terraform plan` to preview your new changes and make sure it doesn't override anything bad.
+3. `terraform apply` to confirm applying your changes.
+Unlike other things related to our infrastructure (e.g. deployment configuration), terraform changes are applied locally without committing and pushing it to the internet.
+Make sure to communicate with your team members before making Terraform changes!

 # Sync
 ## Secret-Sync